thesoorajsingh/citi-ipo-diff-checker/README.md

 ### Step 4: Pin the Extension (Optional)

 1. Click the puzzle piece icon (Extensions) in the Chrome toolbar.
-2. Find "GitHub Account Switcher" in the list and click the pin icon next to it.
+2. Find "CITIBANK IPO CHECKER" in the list and click the pin icon next to it.
 This will make the extension visible in the toolbar.

 ### Step 5: Using the Extension

-1. Click on the GitHub Account Switcher icon in the toolbar.
-2. Use the buttons to switch between your two GitHub accounts.

-### Notes

-- This extension uses Chrome's \`cookies\` API to manage session cookies for GitHub.
-- Make sure to log into each account manually first, then the extension will store your session and allow you to switch between them.
+Coming Soon!

 ## License